ECM2434-The-Hackstreet-Boys/ECM2434-Sustainability/README.md

 ![Ecoworld](https://ecoworld.dev/static/resources/Logo.webp)
 ### Plant A Greener Future

-The prototype of our web app brings sustainability to life through an engaging, interactive experience that rewards eco-friendly actions with a gamified progression system.
-Players can earn points by participating in sustainable activities, completing quizzes, and interacting with real-world sustainability initiatives.
+The first prototype of our web application brings sustainability to life through an engaging, interactive experience that rewards eco-friendly actions with a gamified progression system.
+Players are tasked with participating in eco-friendly activities, completing sustainability quizzes, and interacting with real-world sustainability initiatives around campus.
+Doing these activities allows players to earn points, which they can later spend to their very own, fully-customisable isometric garden, which grows and blossoms the more sustainable actions they make.

 ## Production Server
-The production server is hosted at https://ecoworld.dev/ and is managed by the team.
-The server is running the latest version of the application and is available for public use.
+Our production server is hosted on the internet via https://ecoworld.dev/ and is managed by the development team.
+The server is running the latest version of the application and is available for public use!

-## Requirements
+## Requirements (for running locally)
 - Python 3.12

-## Installation
+## Local Installation
-Clone the repository using the following command:
+Please open a terminal or command prompt, and clone the repository by entering the following command:
 ```bash
 git clone https://github.com/ECM2434-The-Hackstreet-Boys/ECM2434-Sustainability.git
 ```
-Use CD to access the repository
+Next, use CD to access the repository:
 ```bash
 cd ECM2434-Sustainability
 ```